Securing containers and serverless functions.

 The last security conference I attended in person was RSAC 2019.
 If I’d stood up in one of the sessions and swung a cat by its tail in a circle around me, the chances were pretty good that I would hit at least two or three DevOps tribe members who were almost drooling with excitement about the possibilities of containers and serverless functions.
 As a security guy, I knew these grand ideas grew out of the Linux world back in the late 1970s and got a powerup boost in the early 2010s as cloud technologies became popular.
 But I never took the time to learn why they were important to the software development world, and it didn’t occur to me that there were any significant security issues that I needed to consider.

-Importance to the network defender.
+The importance of containers and serverless functions to the network defender.

 I’m not a coder by any means.
 If anything, I’m a hack.
 Oh, I taught programming at the college level in the 1990s, but the programs I wrote for class weren’t what anybody would call elegant.
 I believed in the power of the CPU, and if I ever got a program to work, it was mostly because I brute-forced it.
 I’m just saying that the nuances of why containers and serverless functions were important were a bit lost on me.
 I put them in the bucket of “interesting programming technique” and moved on with my day.